 Treat your family with this delectable Rogan Josh now!
 The curry has its sophisticated flavor from lamb or mutton.
 After the first taste, the delicate scent from cinnamon sticks, coriander, and cumin will amaze you.

-In Asia, India is one of the countries that has its cuisine influence other nations.
+India is one of the most influential cuisines in Asia.
 Each recipe represents a cultural aspect and serves a different purpose.
-To experience all the spectacular food in India, you might need days or weeks to taste them.
+To experience all the spectacular food in India, you might need days or weeks.
+But this post will provide a shortcut for you, at least when it comes to Indian breads.

 Feel free to share your opinion about the best types of Indian bread.
 Do you know any other type of bread in this country?
 I can’t wait to hear your ideas!
-Subscribe to our site to receive more interesting posts about food worldwide.
+Share this post with your friends and subscribe to our site to receive more interesting posts about food worldwide!